Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 Who it affects: Corporations, IT service providers

-Purpose: Counter rising cyber threats and data breaches
+Purpose: Counter cyber threats and data breaches

 7. Energy Safety and Nuclear Oversight Reforms